Monogatari/Monogatari/README.md

 ## Features
 - Responsive out of the box
-- Plays nice with electron for Desktop apps and phonegap for mobile apps
+- Plays nice with Electron for Desktop apps and Cordova for mobile apps
 - Simple Syntax
 - Extensible, you just can't imagine how much!